Arthur is a blogger, writer, and author who also happens to be a work-at-home dad to two beautiful girls. He loves sharing his opinions!

 Teachers and parents have their tab, which is surprisingly full of resources.
 There are more fun activity suggestions and worksheets galore, along with student tracking for teachers.
 This may not be the best website ever made, but it is worth checking out and may be a valuable resource for some.

 Who ever would have thought that Lego would offer free educational games for Pre-K?
 The site is full of pure fun, with a ton of online games for kids of all ages.
 Lego is kind enough to separate the games fit for pre-K under a separate tab.
 These games are not traditional teaching games that teach letters and numbers, but they are a fun way for kids to train dexterity and problem-solving skills.

 Treehouse is involved with a shocking amount of well-known characters.
 Your kids will love playing games starring their favorite characters.
 The site has plenty of games along with videos and printable activities.
 My favorite thing about this site is that the tabs have audio, so your kid who can't read yet knows what they are pressing.

-The beautiful thing about technology is how many opportunities is allows us no matter what age we are.
+The beautiful thing about technology is how many opportunities it allows us no matter what age we are.
 These ten websites prove just that by offering engaging and entertaining material for kids who are not yet school-aged.
-I am sure there are some great sites out there that I missed, please comment and let me know if there is one I should check out for my Pre-K kid.
+I am sure there are some great sites out there that I missed; please comment and let me know if there is one I should check out for my pre-K kid.